sebastianomelita/ArduinoBareMetal/gatewaydallas.md

 void loop() {
   unsigned long currentMillis = millis();
-  // Every X number of seconds
-  // it publishes a new MQTT message if (currentMillis - previousMillis >= interval) {
+  if (currentMillis - previousMillis >= interval) {
-    // Save the last time a new reading was published previousMillis = currentMillis;
+    previousMillis = currentMillis;

     // New temperature readings
     sensors.requestTemperatures();
     // Temperature in Celsius degrees